Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning: Domain Preliminaries

-\paragraph{Objectives and Global Constraints.} The MPP creates a capacity management plan for each general location (bay, deck) to maximize revenue and minimize costs, while the subsequent SPP assigns containers to specific slots.
-Due to multi-port voyages, each decision affects future feasibility and optimality.
-Due to frequent re-planning, runtimes over 10 minutes are impractical \cite{pacino_fast_2011}.
+The MPP creates a capacity management plan for each general location (bay, deck) to maximize revenue and minimize costs, while the subsequent SPP assigns containers to specific slots.
+In multi-port voyages, each decision affects future feasibility and optimality.
+Due to frequent re-planning, runtimes over 10 minutes are found impractical \cite{pacinoFastGenerationNearoptimal2011}.
+Key efficiency objectives include minimizing overstowage (an NP-hard problem \cite{tierneyComplexityContainerStowage2014}) and crane makespan.
+Overstowage occurs when containers block access to those below that need to discharge, resulting in unnecessary moves.
+Minimizing makespan reduces port stay duration and associated costs.
+Furthermore, vessels must satisfy safety constraints for seaworthiness, particularly their weight distribution.
+The longitudinal (lcg) and vertical center of gravity (vcg) must remain within bounds for utilization $u_p$, where $\otimes$ denotes the outer product and $\odot$ the element-wise Hadamard product.
+All operands are vectorized before the product ($w$ is broadcast to match $u_p$), so $\mathbf{1}^\top(\cdot)$ sums over all entries.
+Hence, we get the following bounds for lcg and vcg: